Will primary voters listen as Republicans try to stop the next Roy Moore?

 Heller has shown himself to be a skilled candidate, able to successfully straddle the state’s political divides.
 He was appointed to his Senate seat in 2011 and was elected narrowly in a year when Barack Obama won Nevada by six percentage points.
 He’s staked out a softer position on immigration, for example, than other Republicans who lost that year.
 And voted against the repeal of Obamacare earlier this year.

-On Wednesday, he stood prominently behind Trump in the Rose Garden as the party celebrated the passage of the tax overhaul legislation long sought by both conservatives and centrists in the GOP.
+On Wednesday, he stood prominently behind Trump in the Rose Garden as the party celebrated the passage of the tax overhaul legislation long sought by both conservatives and centrists in the Republican Party.

 Heller’s campaign has already argued that Tarkanian resembles Angle.